Your baby’s toothless smile is precious but soon enough their baby teeth will appear.

-They will check the growth of your child’s primary teeth and check for decay in their gums and teeth.
+Pediatric Dentistry focuses on checking the growth of your child’s primary teeth and check for decay in their gums and teeth.

-They will also examine their oral tissue and bite and look for any issues in the jaw.
+A pediatric dentist will also examine their oral tissue and bite and look for any issues in the jaw.

 This checkup will allow them to maintain your child’s teeth in a healthy manner and care for their oral health and hygiene regularly.